embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ## Gateway Teaching Mode Packet

+- **Description**: This packet is used to make a Gateway enter/exit the Teaching Mode.
+Teaching mode is the process of recording IR commands fired from AC remote and storing it in flash memory, so that it can be replayed to control the AC.
+This needs to be used for protocols that are not currently sendable by the library.
+- **TeachingStart**: If this is set to "1", it will make the Gateway to enter Teaching Mode.
+If this is set to "0", then it will make the Gateway to exit Teaching Mode.
+- **StartingTemperature**: The Starting temperature for the teaching mode process.
+- **EndingTemperature**: The ending temperature for the teaching mode process.

 |   Parameter Name    | Example Value | Value Type | Value Range |
 | :-----------------: | :-----------: | :--------: | :---------: |
 |      PacketId       |       8       |   Number   |      8      |